Lifestyle changes can help:

 - Optimize the function of your immune system to aid in the fight against cancer.

-- Improve your emotional outlook, so you can enjoy life to the fullest, even during treatment for cervical cancer.
+- Improve your emotional outlook, so you can enjoy life to the fullest, even during treatment for pancreatic cancer.

 - Avoid other medical problems that could complicate your health.

 - Reduce your risk of infection